WildernessLabs/Documentation/docs/DevCamp2020/index.md

 # Friday, May 22nd 2020

-Join us for a day of fun, hacking and building IoT with Meadow, using full .NET!
+Join us for a day of live stream fun, hacking and building IoT with Meadow, using full .NET!
 Tickets are free, but you must register to attend.

 ## [Get your free tickets here!]()

-lorem
+[live stream, zoom + slack]

 ## Schedule

-All times in Pacific Daylight Savings Time (GMT -8).

 | Time            | Session Track | Speaker         |
 |-----------------|---------------|-----------------|